humdrum-tools/old-website/source/index.rst

 ..
 Humdrum Extras
 	---------------------

+The Humdrum Extras Guide surveys complimentary tools to the Humdrum Toolkit.
+Detailed "man" pages for the Humdrum Extras programs can be found at http://extras.humdrum.org/man.

 ..	toctree::
 	:maxdepth: 2

 	humextra/index

 ..
 The Humdrum Cookbook
 	-----------------------

+The Humdrum Cookbook is a scrapbook of tips for using Humdrum Tools and working with data in the Humdrum syntax.

 ..	toctree::
 	:maxdepth: 2

 	cookbook/index

+The Humdrum Reference Manual contains chapters each specific to a single tool ("man pages" in unix terminology).

 ..
 Reference Manual
 	----------------------